In Love with Lori Ch. 01bybeachbum1958©

 It was a Sunday afternoon, I had been playing outside, and eventually wandered into the house to ask my mother if I could have a cold drink, but she was nowhere to be found.
 I heard a strange rhythmic gasping sound from upstairs, from my parents' room.
 I went upstairs, following the strange sounds, curiosity leading me on, to my parents' bedroom, and the door was standing ajar.
 When I looked inside, I saw something that puzzled me, because it made no sense to my five year-old brain.

-My mother was spread-eagled, naked and face-down on the bed, with a couple of pillows under her midriff, and Charlie was lying on top of her, squeezing her breasts while he shoved his huge thing into her.
-I was completely baffled as to what they were doing, and why, when I suddenly realised he was pumping his thing into her bum hole, and she was panting and repeating his name in time to his thrusts.
-I watched, dumbstruck, trying to work out what they were doing, as his thrusts became even faster, my mother moaning and threshing around under him, until suddenly Charlie stiffened, gave a long, drawn-out groan, and collapsed on his elbows as my mother gave a strangled moan, saying "Charlie, Charlie, Oh God, Charlie!"
-Eventually, Charlie pulled his thing out of my mother's bottom, and a thick rope of white stuff oozed out of her, attached to the end of his thing, and slid down her thigh.
-I turned to leave, feeling strange, disquieted even, a little ashamed that I'd seen something I wasn't supposed to see, even though it made no sense to me, like I was spying on them or something, and saw my father sitting in the armchair by the window, with a blanket over him, smiling gently at the two of them.
+My mother was spread-eagled, naked and face-down on the bed, with a couple of pillows under her midriff, and Charlie was lying on top of her.
+I was completely baffled as to what they were doing, she was panting and repeating his name, and he was groaning.
+I watched, dumbstruck, trying to work out what they were doing, then turned to leave, feeling strange, disquieted even, a little ashamed that I'd seen something 'grown-up', something I wasn't supposed to see, even though it made no sense to me, like I was spying on them or something, and it was then I saw my father sitting in the armchair by the window, with a blanket over him, smiling gently at the two of them.

 Father died soon after he went into hospital, and mother explained that he had asked Charlie, to look after us, and that he would be living with us from now on.